maxlath/wikibase-token/README.md

 ```

-`getToken` is then a function, which when called returns a [bluebird](https://github.com/petkaantonov/bluebird) promise that shoud resolve to looking like:
+`getToken` is then a function, which when called returns an ES6 promise that shoud resolve to something looking like:
 ```javascript
 {
   token: 'eb974a8adc9abacf7c9f3f94763ad92e51d76e57+\\',